WebDevBootcamp/course-content/module3/working_with_functions.md

 ### Basic Example - Interface

-We begin by defining the funciton skeleton and document the interface:
+We begin by defining the function skeleton and document the interface:

 ```javascript.interactive
 // Counts the number of words in a text fragment